Jamestown Community College is committed to connecting you to your goals by providing challenging educational experiences in a caring environment.

 While maintaining an open admissions policy, the college has assured itself of high quality in its student body through the Unified Student Assistance (USA) program which guarantees a full resident tuition scholarship to those students in the college’s service area who graduate in the top 20 percent of their high school class.

-The college offers A.A., A.S., and A.A.S. degrees in 35 areas as well as 20 certificate programs.
-Approximately 40% of graduates transfer to four-year colleges and universities throughout the nation.
-JCC currently has transfer agreements with 41 colleges/universities.
+JCC offers A.A., A.S., and A.A.S. degrees in 35 areas as well as 17 certificate programs.
+Approximately 40% of graduates transfer to four-year colleges and universities throughout the nation, a process made easier through transfer articulation agreements with an array of institutions.
 The college has a major community outreach program which focuses on economic development and personal enrichment.
-During the past year, approximately 10,000 individuals registered for contract and non-credit courses, seminars, and workshops.
+Approximately 10,000 individuals register annually for contract and non-credit courses, seminars, and workshops.

 The college faculty includes 88 full-time faculty with another 318 community members serving as adjunct instructors.
 The permanent support staff totals 210.

 JCC is a member of the Western New York Athletic Conference and Region III of the National Junior College Athletic Association.
 The college believes that education involves body and spirit as well as the mind.
-JCC students participate in intercollegiate competition in men’s and women’s basketball, soccer, golf, and swimming; women’s volleyball and softball; and men’s baseball and wrestling.
+JCC students participate in intercollegiate competition in men’s and women’s basketball, soccer, golf, and swimming; women’s volleyball; and men’s baseball and wrestling.